andrewrk/groovebasin/doc/protocol.md

 WebSocket connection is referred to as the *control connection* in this document.

+After establishing a WebSocket connection, the next thing you probably want to do is [subscribe](#subscribe) to information relevant to you.

+### The WebSocket API

-The control connection is JSON-formatted and newline-delimited.
-Each message is formatted like this:
+The control connection uses JSON-encoded WebSocket pacakets.
+Each message is contained in this container structure:

 ```js
 {"name": "messageName", "args": messageArguments}